NoCloseOutputStream.java

 /**

-* Output stream that protects it's wrapped stream from being closed.
-Will still
+* Output stream that protects its wrapped stream from being closed.
+The

 */